European shares edge down ahead of central bank moves

 He said output in Italy probably declined 1 percent in the second quarter, with steep downturns also on the cards in Spain and France.

-The prospect of further central bank monetary easing has supported the prices of gold and other commodities this week, though gains in these markets have tapered off as the weak economic data mounted.
+The prospect of further central bank monetary easing has supported the prices of gold and other commodities this week, though gains in these markets have tapered off.

-"We believe that the euro zone crisis, the U.S. fiscal cliff, and the possibility of a hard landing in China will give the markets plenty to worry about and will keep risk appetite low and constrained," Societe Generale said.

-The bank has lowered its price outlook for Brent crude by $5 a barrel to $100.
+Expectations of further accommodation from the ECB and an announcement of increased quantitative easing by the BoE on the same day "are all examples of market-friendly events, propping equities and favouring oil relative to gold", said Ashraf Laidi, chief global strategist at City Index.